ashsearle/hexmen.com/src/blog/2007/02/16/i-hate-my-macbook-pro/index.md

 title: "I hate my Macbook Pro"
 date: "2007-02-16T12:36:11.000Z"
 modified: "2011-01-03T17:21:36.000Z"
-folder: "2007/02/16/i-hate-my-macbook-pro"
+blurb: "A few complaints about a 2006-era MacBook Pro: headphone detection, DVD drive location and some odd keyboard labelling"
 ---

-Don't misunderstand me: I like OS X, I like the build-quality, and I like the look But there are some things I just can't stand; and they're ruining the whole experience for me:
+Don't misunderstand me: I like OS X, I like the build-quality, and I like the look But there are some things I just can't stand and they're ruining the whole experience for me:

 1.  anti-social speakers (delayed headphone detection)
 2.  poorly-positioned DVD-drive (and it's region-locked!)